mikekeith52/AllStatesForecast/user_guide.md

     - how to process columns with missing data - most forecasts will not run when missing data is present in either xreg dict
     - supported: {'remove','impute_mean','impute_median','impute_mode','impute_min','impute_max',impute_0','forward_fill','backward_fill','impute_random'}
     - if str, must be one of supported and that method is applied to all columns with missing data
-    - if dict, key is a column and value is one of supported, method only applied to columns with missing data
+    - if dict, key is a column and value is one of supported, method only applied to columns with missing data (so {'col1':'remove'} will not remove col1 unless there is missing data in it)
     - 'impute_random' will fill in missing values with random draws from the same column
 ```python
 xreg_df = pd.DataFrame({'date':['2020-01-01','2020-02-01','2020-03-01','2020-04-01']},'x1':[1,2,3,5],'x2':[1,3,3,3])